jeff541/data-analyst-portfolio/README.md

 # [Project 1: Layoff 2022 (cleaning data whith Mysql)](https://github.com/jeff541/2022-layoff-data-cleaning-project/blob/main/data_cleaning.sql)

-As part of this project, I worked on a dataset relating to layoffs in.
+As part of this project, I worked on a dataset relating to layoffs.
 The main objective was to prepare the data for further analysis by applying cleaning and standardization techniques.

 **Objectifs du Projet**